-Ah, the Champs-Elysées.
-Who hasn’t dreamed about strolling glamorously along its tree-lined streets towards the towering Arc de Triomphe at the west end?
-While the famous thoroughfare is known for its belles promenades (beautiful thoroughfare/walks), it also has much to offer in terms of shopping, eating and entertainment.
+The Champs-Elysées is one of the iconic Paris boulevards.
+Who hasn’t dreamed about strolling glamorously along its tree-lined streets towards the towering Arc de Triomphe?
+While the famous thoroughfare is known for its belles promenades (beautiful thoroughfare/walks), it also has much to offer in terms of shopping, eating, and entertainment.

 In the neighborhood surrounding the famous street, you’ll find a brief respite from the intense crowds, a less touristy feel and a return to old Paris.

-The iconic avenue and its environs definitely merit a visit, especially on a first visit to the French capital.
+The Champs-Elysées and its environs definitely merit a visit, especially on a first visit to the French capital.

-Main Streets around the Champs Elysées: Avenue des Champs Elysées, Avenue George V, Avenue Franklin D. Roosevelt
+The main Streets around the Champs Elysées are Avenue des Champs Elysées, Avenue George V, and Avenue Franklin D.

-- The bosquets of trees lining the Avenue des Champs Elysées, which have become synonymous with famed street, were first planted in 1724.
+The formally planted trees lining the Avenue des Champs Elysées, which have become synonymous with the famed street, were first planted in 1724.
 Up until that date, the now-famous avenue was a smattering of fields and market gardens.

 Places of Interest in the Neighborhood

-Arc de Triomphe: At the center of the Place de l’Etoile lies this most famous of arches, commissioned by the Emperor Napoleon and inspired by ancient Roman arches.
+At the center of the Place de l’Etoile lies this most famous of arches, commissioned by Emperor Napoleon and inspired by ancient Roman arches.
 Impressive in scale, a trip to the top offers exceptional views of the wide, elegant Avenue des Champs Elysées.

-Grand Palais/Petit Palais: Rising up off the Champs Elysées are the splendid geometrical glass rooftops of the Grand and Petit Palais, built for the Universal Exposition of 1900.
-The Petit Palais houses a fine arts museum while the Grand Palais has a science museum and regularly hosts events and exhibitions, including the major international art fair known as the FIAC.
+Rising up from the Champs Elysées are the splendid geometrical glass rooftops of the Grand and Petit Palais, built for the Universal Exposition of 1900.

 Avenue George V and Avenue des Champs Elysées